 Self regulation is a key component of emotional intelligence.
-Learn how to manage emotions and reactions, build your emotional intelligence, and what to do if someone offers you a marshmallow.
+Learn to manage emotions and reactions, improve your emotional intelligence, and what to do if you're offered a marshmallow.

-Self regulation, or self management, is the key to our ability to manage change, or any other curve ball life throws us.
+Self regulation, or self management, is the key to our ability to manage change and stressful situations.

-That's right.
-You choose the best response for the situation rather than being a slave to impulsive emotions.
+You choose the best response for the situation.
+You also choose not to react to impulsive emotions.

-And yes, the humble marshmallow played a central role in research into self regulation.
+And yes, the humble marshmallow plays a central role in research into self regulation.
 More about this later, I promise.

 Emotional intelligence consists of four basic capabilities, or domains.
 These are: